ssubedi09/Autonomous-Driving/README.md

 This step predicts where the car will go based on its speed and steering commands (using a kinematic bicycle model).
 To account for real-world unpredictability, we intentionally inject random noise to simulate tire slip, delayed controls, and physical inaccuracies.

 ### LIDAR Sensor (Beam) Model
-This step grades each particle's accuracy.
-We compare the car's actual LIDAR scan to what each particle would see if it were standing at that specific spot on the map, assigning a higher weight (score) to the particles that match reality closely.
+The LIDAR sensor model grades each particle's accuracy by comparing the car's actual LIDAR scan against a simulation of what that specific particle should see based on the map.
+Instead of assuming a perfect sensor, it intelligently accounts for four real-world behaviors: accurate map hits, early blocks from unexpected obstacles (like people), max-range beams that hit nothing, and random sensor noise.

 ### Low-Variance Resampling
 To keep the algorithm efficient, we systematically weed out the bad guesses.
 We delete the low-scoring particles and clone the high-scoring ones, pulling the "cloud" of guesses tighter together around the car's true location.